Current version criteria

 The Modular structure also makes it possible to request one overview with all the criteria that have to be met, in case a business has several company types.

-The revised criteria will take effect from 1 september 2023.
+The revised criteria have entered into force at 1 September 2023.
 Click here to view the revised criteria.

 Supplementary decisions and interpretations